 - Continue cooking for a few more minutes until the rice is heated through, stirring occasionally to prevent sticking or burning.

-- Season with salt and pepper to taste.
+- Season with salt and black pepper to taste.
 Turn off the heat.

 Notes